swani01/liferay-solr-web/README.md

-# Liferay 6.1+ SOLR integration web-app #
+# Liferay 6.+ SOLR integration web-app #

-This project enables Liferay 6.1.2 to use SOLR for content indexing instead of the default indexing engine.
+This project enables Liferay 6.1.+ and 6.2.+ to use SOLR for content indexing instead of the default indexing engine.
 The master branch is aligned with SOLR 4.3.1 branch.
 It was tested on SOLR 1.4.1, 3.3.0, 4.3.1 versions on both Tomcat (7.0.40) and JBossAS (7.1.1-final) but it could possibly work with much more versions.

 ## Usage: ##
 * Get SOLR up and running using the schema.xml provided in solr_schema (you can merge your it into your previous schema if you prefer).